juicemcpeso/catan-fanfic/rules.md

 Standard Catan placement.

 1. Starting with the first player, and continuing in clockwise order, each player places one settlement and one road according to the placement process.
-2. Starting with last player, and continuing in reverse order, each player places one settlement and one road according to the placement proess.
+2. Starting with last player, and continuing in reverse order, each player places one settlement and one road according to the placement process.
 **Note:** the second settlement does not need to be connected to the players first settlement/road.

 Placement process: